 - Hot water bottles

 Did I already mention Clerkenwell is cool?
 Before our trip my research warned me of an industrialised area, and it is.
-But rather than the run down ugly 70’s style warehouses my imagination conjured up, it’s beautifully transformed Victorian affairs, think red bricks, lots of windows.
+But rather than the run down ugly 70’s style warehouses my imagination conjured up, it’s beautifully transformed Victorian affairs, think red bricks, lots of windows and cobbled roads.
 And, the side streets are now homes for wealthy families or arty entrepreneurs, not forgetting the traditional London corner pubs.

-Clerkenwell is also full of ancient history too, I’m talking real old.
-Pop in to St John’s Gate Museum, literally opposite The Zetter, for a tour around the 12th Century Crypt and tales of the Priory Knights.
+Clerkenwell is also full of ancient history too, I’m talking really old.
+Pop into St John’s Gate Museum, literally opposite The Zetter Hotel, for a tour around the 12th Century Crypt and tales of the Priory Knights.
 And don’t miss the Priory Garden attached, often booked out for wedding drinks receptions and you understand why when you see its prettiness.

 One of the mornings we took breakfast in bed, such a luxury and a very well proportioned Full English Breakfast – no complaints there.
-The other morning however, we booked brunch at The Bourne and Hollingsworth Buildings (a five-minute walk from The Zetter) and I would absolutely recommend it.
-Amazing food in delightful botanical surroundings, I wrote about it in my London Food Guide Post so be sure to check it out!
+The other morning however, we booked brunch at The Bourne and Hollingsworth Buildings (a five-minute walk from The Zetter hotel) and I would absolutely recommend it.
+Amazing food in delightful botanical surroundings, I wrote about it in my London Food Guide post so be sure to check it out!

-Exmouth Market is also only a stones-throw and again follows the theme of cool.
-Artisan bakeries and coffee shops rub noses with independent Jewellery and gift shops – it’s a happy mornings perusal and watering-hole.
+Exmouth Market is also only a stones throw from The Zetter Hotel, and again follows the theme of cool.
+Artisan bakeries and coffee shops rub noses with independent Jewellery and gift shops – it’s a happy morning’s perusal and watering hole.

-So if you’re in London for a couple of days and want to soak up the über hip surroundings of Clerkenwell and the East End then The Zetter is for you.
+So if you’re in London for a couple of days and want to soak up the über hip surroundings of Clerkenwell and the East End then The Zetter, London is for you.
 It’s an experience, not just a hotel room.
 Enjoy!

 Pin For Later…